Inflectra/spira-documentation/docs/SpiraTeam-Quick-Start-Guide/index.md

 3. Set the 'Type' of the four requirements you can edit this for to User Story'.

-4. Choose whatever values you like for the 'Importance' field.
+4. Choose whatever values you like for the 'Importance' field for each of the requirements.

 5. Click the 'Save' button.